Pop Chalee: Reception and influences

 In addition to mystical horses, Chalee's forest compositions often teemed with frolicking deer as well.
 It has been proposed that Pop Chalee's work might well have served as the direct inspiration for the 1942 American animated drama film by Walt Disney, Bambi.
 Chalee has in fact been called a "Bambi painter."
 Pop Chalee's magical forest fantasies were exhibited at Stanford University in 1936.
 It is notable that the sketches for Bambi did not commence until 1937 prior to the film's 1941 release.

 Rhythm and movement of ceremonial dance had a strong influence on Chalee and her art; "the rhythm the Indian has, I just go out of this world with it, and the drumbeat, your heart is beating with them, with the rhythm of their bodies".
 When asked if her life at Taos had an identifiable effect on her art, Chalee replied: "[t]hat I couldn't answer, that I don't know, I really don't know.
 Maybe an outsider could see it, but..."
 Whether or not Chalee was aware of her influence from her pueblo community, she was clearly affected by the Taos religion.
 "Ceremonial life, 'based on a belief in the oneness of all living things', provided her with an opportunity to observe 'the delicate balance of the relationship between man and nature.'"
-It is clear in all of her work that Chalee felt a strong and deep connection with the world around her and was in touch, not with a specific horse or creature, but rather the spirit of the greater being is represented.